jckuri/Control_and_Trajectory_Tracking/README.md

   }
 ```

-Notice that if the car is ahead of the first (last) waypoint or the average speed is zero or there are no spirals, the car should stopped.
+Notice that if the car is ahead of the first (last) waypoint or the average speed is zero or there are no spirals, the car should stop.

 ```
     if(abs(avg_speed) < ALMOST_ZERO || n_spirals == 0) {